 By harnessing the power of technology, we’ve brought countless improvements into our homes, our workplaces, and the society we live in — so why should the classroom be any different?

-It’s easy to think that technology could act as a distraction in the classroom and detract from the purpose of the lesson.
-In fact, evidence shows that using technology can help encourage active participation in the classroom.
-Using devices like a computer, tablet, or other type of technology in your classroom can help turn traditionally dull subjects into interactive and fun activities.
+Evidence shows that using technology can help encourage active participation in the classroom.
+Using devices like a computer, tablet, or other type of technology in your classroom can help turn subjects into interactive and deep activities.
 And when children are interacting and having fun – deep levels of learning take place.

-We’ve all seen the impact that technology has had on our lives and how much we have come to depend on it.
+The impact that technology has had on our lives and how much we depend on it is clear.
 Technology is not going away and no matter which career our children choose, these roles will inevitably require some tech skills, and ideally some advanced ones.

 Technology allows some pupils to be included in the classroom in ways they have never been before.
-Many children who have special educational needs can benefit from technology that helps them write, spell, read and do maths.
+Many children who have special educational needs can benefit from technology that helps them to access learning.

-Spelling mistakes can be pointed out.
-Adaptive readers highlight text or read aloud to pupils so they can research and use websites like their peers using technology.
+It can be as simple as spelling errors being highlighted or adaptive readers highlighting text or immersive reader reading aloud to pupils so they can research and use websites like their peers using technology.

 Technology removes the barriers of time, place and space and presents us with so many opportunities for teaching and learning.

 Digital devices can be used to share lesson planning and resources.
 Teachers can easily collaborate with each other, not only across our school but across the Trust and further afield.
-By using technology, teachers can spend less time planning, evaluating and marking and more time engaging with students.
+By using technology, teachers can spend more time engaging with students.

 One of our jobs as educators is to prepare children for the future.
 As such, we have a responsibility to ensure children acquire the skills necessary to be successful in the world – a world where the use of technology is developing at a rapid pace and most of the jobs that future generations will be doing, haven’t even been invented yet.

-As part of Discovery Trust, we have been fortunate to acquire a variety of STEM equipment.
-Though the Acer STEM rewards programme, we have been able to purchase MS Surface books, drones, spheros, microbits, VR headsets and a 3D printer.
+We have been fortunate to acquire a variety of STEM equipment.
+Though the Acer STEM rewards programme, we have been able to purchase MS Surface Books, Drones, Spheros, Microbits, VR headsets and a 3D printer.
 The impact on teaching and learning has been immense.

 See for yourself the impact Acer STEM Rewards are having in our school.

-If you would like to arrange a bespoke visit, please email firstname.lastname@example.org
+If you would like details of our next Open Day , please email email@example.com

-Being accepted on to the programme demonstrates our commitment to exploring new approaches to teaching and learning to ensure students are prepared for success in school and life.
+Being awarded this status demonstrates our commitment to exploring new approaches to teaching and learning to ensure students are prepared for success in school and life.